aerospike/aerospike-client-ruby/docs/datamodel.md

 - `key`         — Associated Key.
 - `node`        — Database node from which the record was retrieved from.
 - `duplicates`  — If the `writepolicy.GenerationPolicy` is DUPLICATE, it will contain older versions of bin data.
-- `expiration`  — TTL (TimeToLive) of the record in seconds.
+- `ttl`         — Time-to-live (TTL) of the record in seconds.
 Shows in how many seconds the data will be erased if not updated.
 - `generation`  — Record generation (number of times the record has been updated).

 The keys of the Bins are the names of the fields (bins) of a record.
 The values for each field can be `nil`, `FixedNum`, `String`, `Array` or `Hash`.